luiscoco/AWS_Review_Session1/README.md

 Example: you could have a user group called Admins and give that user group typical administrator permissions

 ### 4.4.
+AWS Organization

-AWS Organizations: an account management service that enables account consolidation and organization
+An account management service that enables account consolidation and organization

 A way to consolidate accounts, assign permissions to OUs, and automate the onboarding of new team members based on job function